Wondering what the 8 most most underrated watch brands are? Keep on reading to find out.

 Another underrated Swiss watchmaker, Hamilton is the king of affordable luxury.
 With an American heritage and a history of Swiss watchmaking in its belt, the brand constantly churns out some of the best everyday watches anyone can buy.
 American Classic, Khaki King, and Jazzmaster all come to mind when talking about this exceptional brand.

-Orient is the perfect watchmaker to browse timepieces from, if you’re on a budget but want a good-looking automatic watch that can compete with luxury brands like Rolex, Patek, and Omega.
+Orient is one of the most underrated watch brands and the perfect watchmaker to browse timepieces from, if you’re on a budget but want a good-looking automatic watch that can compete with luxury brands like Rolex, Patek, and Omega.
 The Bambino collection is constantly rated as one of the best budget-friendly automatic watches on the planet.

 The Mako line from the brand is also an excellent collection.
 Orient is a Japanese brand, a subsidiary of Seiko, which introduced the world to the quartz movement.
 For watch connoisseurs, Seiko is the brand to go when you want the most bang out of your buck, and Orient, by association, clearly followed its mother company’s approach.

-Girard-Perregaux is known for its simple yet artistic take on wristwatches.
+Girard-Perregaux is an underrated watch brand that is known for its simple yet artistic take on wristwatches.
 In fact, one of its more popular watches, the Vintage 1945, is a collector’s item because of its rich history.
 The art deco design, the self-winding mechanical movement, and the open heart dial set up are features that are to die for!
 If you’re going to get a Girard-Perregaux, please make sure you wear it all the time!

 One of the oldest watchmakers in the world, Blancpain is another Swiss watchmaker that’s often put in the backburner for more popular watchmakers.
 But since its conception almost a century ago, the brand has manufactured quality and top of the line timepieces.
 Fifty Fathoms, Villeret, and Metiers d’Art are exceptional collections of watches.